ssd39/Telegram-boost-media-stream-Public-Link-Bot/README.md

 Downloading/Streaming media files from telegram is too slow.
 To overcome this problem bot will download media which is forwarded/sent to it by user and upload it to aws s3 bucket.
-So you will get public link or sharable link of media content.
+So user will get public link or sharable link of media content.

 ## Workflow of bot: